nus-cs2103-AY1718S2/addressbook-level4/collated/functional/jlks96.md

     }

     /**
-     * Handles the event where the calendar is successfully zoomed in */
+     * Handles the event where the calendar is successfully zoomed out */
     @Subscribe
     private void handleZoomSuccessEvent(ZoomSuccessEvent event) {